Can I get a personal loan with just a checking account and no savings?

 Frequent overdrafts can be a negative signal for some lenders.
 A checking account with mostly positive balances and consistent deposits presents better than one with recurring overdrafts.

-Yes.
-Submitting a request through Harbor Lenders is free and requires no hard credit pull.
+No. Submitting a request through Harbor Lenders is free and requires no hard credit pull.